PaulMWatt/Alchemy/README.md

 ----------- |:---------- |:--------- |:---------- |:------------
 NoConversion: |  0.361389  s | 0.577049  s | 0.215659 | **-59.6751%**

+These are the basic benchmark tests that have been written:

+1. A single struct with fundamental type fields.
+2. A single struct with Packed bit fields.
+3. A single struct with fundamental fields that are intentionally placed at unaligned memory positions.
+4. A Nested struct that contains an instance of all of the previous structs.
+One of the nested structs is created in an array.
+5. An array of 256 32-bit integers
+6. A structure that does not perform byte-order conversion, but does read, copy, then write data.

 **Previous Results**
 * I have been able to improve the overal speed of Hg so overall it is **7.5% faster** than the hand-written version.